Persuaded Search: Model

-Our goal is to investigate \textit{stationary} (Perfect Bayesian) equilibrium outcomes, which are characterized by a strategy specifying contract proposal for the principal, a strategy specifying contract acceptance and search stopping for the agent, and a belief-updating process such that $(i)$ strategies are stationary, i.e., history-independent both on and off the equilibrium path, $(ii)$ strategies are sequentially rational, and $(iii)$ beliefs are derived by Bayes rule whenever possible.\footnote{The agent's beliefs are governed by Bayes rule even following an off-path contract proposal by the principal since contracts are proposed without knowledge of the quality of the sampled good.
-Hence, there are no signaling considerations for the principal.} We provide a more formal definition after we define the contract space.
+We investigate stationary (perfect Bayesian) equilibrium outcomes of this game, which are characterized by a strategy specifying contract proposal for the principal, a strategy specifying contract acceptance and search stopping for the agent, and a belief-updating process such that $(i)$ strategies are stationary, i.e., history-independent both on and off the equilibrium path, $(ii)$ strategies are sequentially rational, and $(iii)$ beliefs are derived by Bayes rule.
+We provide a more formal definition after we define the contract space.

+We make the following assumption moving forward, which we later show is necessary and sufficient for non-trivial contracting between the principal and the agent in equilibrium: \begin{assumption} $\underline \theta<\delta m_\varnothing$. \end{assumption}